 As much as the Oscars are Hollywood’s Big Night and a chance for the industry’s vanguard to applaud the year’s accomplishments in film, they are equally notorious for creating bizarre pop cultural moments that extend far beyond film.
-You might not remember that The King’s Speech won Best Picture in 2011, but you probably do remember James Franco and Anne Hathaway’s cringe-worthy hosting duties.
+You might not remember that The King’s Speech won Best Picture in 2011, but you probably do remember Anne Hathaway’s cringe-worthy hosting duties.
 With the 86th edition of the Academy Awards coming up this Sunday, we’ve decided to take a look back at some of the more controversial, bizarre, and memorable moments in Oscar history.

 Phoning It In